-iv) Zoning Approval, if Required by Local Municipality.
+iv.
+Zoning Approval, if Required by Local Municipality.

 i.
 As-Built Drawings in Conformance with County Standards (Digital Format).

 Upon completion of the improvements in a plan, "as-built" plans and profiles of the land development's improvements as constructed shall be filed with the ICOPD by the Applicant within sixty (60) days of the mailing of the Notice of Completion.
-The "as-built" plans and profiles shall indicate all public improvements as constructed and shall show (See, also, Section 404.) the top and invert elevations for all manholes, inlets and sewer structures; the distance between all manholes, inlets and sewer structures; wye ("y") locations on all sanitary sewers; and significant changes to the street profiles as approved.
+The "as-built" plans and profiles shall indicate all public improvements as constructed and shall show (See also, Section 404.) the top and invert elevations for all manholes, inlets, and sewer structures; the distance between all manholes, inlets, and sewer structures; wye ("y") locations on all sanitary sewers; and significant changes to the street profiles as approved.
 An electronic form of the plan in a format specified by the ICOPD and a print of each "as-built" drawing for improvement shall be submitted.
-"As-built" plans and profiles shall be marked "as-built" and shall contain the final grade of all sanitary and j.
+"As-built" plans and profiles shall be marked "as-built" and shall contain the final grade of all sanitary and storm sewers and appurtenances.

+j.
 Updated/Revised Submission Requirement Information.

-If any of the submission requirements required to be submitted as part of the Preliminary Plan Application have been updated, revised or modified, the updated submission requirements shall be resubmitted as part of the Final Plan Application Requirements.
+If any of the submission requirements required to be submitted as part of the preliminary plan application have been updated, revised, or modified, the updated submission requirements shall be resubmitted as part of the final plan application requirements.